rwbr/flutter_neat_and_clean_calendar/README.md

 **This parameter replaces the former parameter `Map<DateTime, List<NeatCleanCalendarEvent>>? events`**.

 The `events`parameter was supported in versions under v0.4.0 of that widget.
-It is **deprecated** now.
+It is **removed** now.
 So use the `eventList` now in your app.

 ## Sample event data